hackforla/ops/CONTRIBUTING.md

 ##### **ii.
 Complete pull request (3): Explain the changes you made, then explain why these changes were needed**

-In textarea, explain the changes you made in order to complete the action items within your issue and why.
+In description area, describe the changes you made to complete the action items in your issue and explain the reasons behind those changes.

 <sub>[Back to Table of Contents](#table-of-contents)</sub>